climatesense-project/cimple-factors-server/README.md

 ## Configuration

-Configure the server using environment variables:
+Configure the server using environment variables (set in a `.env` file or directly in the environment):

 | Variable             | Description                    | Default   |
 | -------------------- | ------------------------------ | --------- |